Author: George Lincoln

 Join Indivisible Bangor!

 Do you want to become more involved?
 Would you like to help with the website and communications?
-How about helping to organize events, such as rallies and overpass actions or be a peacekeeper?
+How about helping to organize events, such as rallies and visibilty actions or be a peacekeeper?
 Or do you just want to keep up with what we’re doing?
 Sign up to volunteer with Indivisible Bangor!
 Your level of involvement is up to you!

 Weekly member meetings are on Zoom with in-person meetings on the first Wednesday of the month.
 Please click the link below to sign up and we’ll help you with the process of becoming a member of Indivisible Bangor!